StuntsPT/bp2020/docs/classes/class08.md

 * First a distance matrix must be obtained
 	* More specifically - a triangular distance matrix <!-- .element: class="fragment" data-fragment-index="1" -->
 * Then the distances are converted into a dendrogram <!-- .element: class="fragment" data-fragment-index="2" -->
-	* This dendrogram will display the distance between the objects in a graphical manner <!-- .element: class="fragment" data-fragment-index="3" -->
+	* Displays the distance between the objects in a graphical manner <!-- .element: class="fragment" data-fragment-index="3" -->
 * Exploratory technique! <!-- .element: class="fragment" data-fragment-index="4" -->

 [Know more](https://davetang.org/muse/2013/08/15/distance-matrix-computation/) <!-- .element: class="fragment" data-fragment-index="5" -->